Qiskit/qiskit/docs/getting_started.rst

     .. math:: C_X = \begin{pmatrix} 1 & 0 & 0 & 0 \\  0 & 0 & 0 & 1 \\ 0 & 0 & 1 & 0 \\ 0 & 1 & 0 & 0 \\\end{pmatrix}.

 To run the above circuit using the statevector simulator, first you need to import Aer and then set the backend to ``statevector_simulator``.

 .. code:: python

     # Import Aer
-    from qiskit import BasicAer
+    from qiskit import Aer

     # Run the quantum circuit on a statevector simulator backend
-    backend = BasicAer.get_backend('statevector_simulator')
+    backend = Aer.get_backend('statevector_simulator')

 Now we have chosen the backend it’s time to compile and run the quantum circuit.
-In Qiskit we provide the ``execute`` function for this.
-``execute`` returns a ``job`` object that encapsulates information about the job submitted to the backend.
+In Qiskit we provide the ``execute`` function for this. ``execute`` returns a ``job`` object that encapsulates information about the job submitted to the backend.

 .. code:: python

     # Create a Quantum Program for execution
     job = execute(circ, backend)

-When you run a program, a job object is made that has the following two useful methods: ``job.status()`` and ``job.result()`` which return the status of the job and a result object respectively.
+When you run a program, a job object is made that has the following two useful
+methods: ``job.status()`` and ``job.result()`` which return the status of the job and a result object respectively.

 .. note::